-General Rodeo Rules
+General Rodeo Rules and Information

 2-Person Team Competition

 Team names are used for reporting all event results and the winners.
 To prevent confusion, we are asking that all teams have unique names.
 NOTE: Numbering teams, “Team Name 1” from Company Z and “Team Name 2” from Company Z does NOT count.
-Also, a 2-person team may NOT have the same name as a 4-person team.
+Also, a 2-person team may not have the same name as a 4-person team.

 Individuals are responsible for their own personal protective equipment and for wearing all Safety Attire.

 NOTE: you will not be allowed to compete if you are not wearing proper safety attire for every event.
 Enforcement of rules and regulations will be the responsibility of the Rodeo officials.
 The Head Judge’s decisions are final.
 If a team is not ready for their event, they will be disqualified from that event.

 All competitors should conduct themselves as professionals.
 Use of vulgar language will result in a 10 second penalty.
 Poor sportsmanship will result in a 30 second penalty.
 Gross un-sportsman-like behavior will result in disqualification.
 Definitions of “vulgar language” and “poor sportsmanship” are at the discretion of the Head Judge.
 Decisions of the Head Judge are final.

 Only a Team Captain can protest a decision.
 All protests must be stated prior to signing the scorecard sheet.
 Decisions of an Event Captain may be appealed to the Head Judge.
 If the team involved is from the Head Judge’s company, the Head Judge will recues himself and the decision will be that of the Rodeo Steering Committee Chair.
 All protests from the Qualifying Events must be resolved prior to the start of the Relay.
 Decisions of the Head Judge (or committee Chair, as noted above) are final.